confluentinc/examples/ccloud/docs/includes/replicator-to-destination-ccloud.rst

 .. sourcecode:: bash

-   # Confluent Replicator license topic must have replication factor set to 3 for Confluent Cloud
+   # Confluent Replicator license topic must have replication factor set to 3 for |ccloud|
    confluent.topic.replication.factor=3

    # New user topics that Confluent Replicator creates must have replication factor set to 3 for Confluent Cloud